sage-code/eve/manual/composite.md

 Exception is interrupting the current logical flow and jump to the recover region in current section or parent section.
 In EVE all exceptions are considered errors.

-The exception is a variable of type record that is created when exception is raised and is available in the recover block.
+The exception is a variable of type Object that is created when exception is raised and is available in the recover block.
 System variable #Error contains several members that are fill-in by the EVE program when exception is created:
 ```
 ** system global exception type
-alias Exception: Record {
+alias Exception: Object {
         Integer: code
        ,String : message
        ,String : method_name